We decided to help with the media coverage for a great local initiative – the Save the Packhorse Campaign. And it’s been great fun.

 In the run up to the reopening we worked closely with a local news agency, providing them with embargoed interviews, archive videos and images.
 On the launch day their stream of updates were snapped up by Fleet Street news desks – within 24 hours the Daily Mail, the Mirror, the Metro, Yahoo!
 News, the Sun, the Times, the Telegraph, The Independent, Gizmodo, Unilad, Good Housekeeping and MSN had all covered the story.

-And the Packhorse even had a mention on Chris Evans’ Radio Two show – leading to a rush for lunches at the pub.
+The Packhorse even had a mention on Chris Evans’ Radio Two show – leading to a rush for lunches at the pub.

 Stay tuned for more coverage to be added.